romulobordezani/chuck-norris-facts/README.md

 * Log rotation system, integrated with some monitoring tool like SPlunk, Kibana + Elastic Search, New Relic etc.
 * Github badge with code coverage on README.md
 * Add internationalization with i18n, supporting multiple languages
+* Share APi support
+* Ripple effect on Joke listing page
+* Make it faster loading jokes from state instead of recalling API